 Heath Hands’ climate-related projects

-Our plant phenology project, started in 2024 in partnership with the LNHS aims to collect long-term data on seasonal changes to plants and shrubs, thus helping build a picture of the impact of climate change on the Heath’s habitats.
+Our plant phenology project, started in 2024 in partnership with the LNHS.
+It collects long-term data on seasonal changes to plants and trees, helping build a scientific picture of the impact of climate change on the Heath’s habitats.

-Hedges are hugely important for climate resilience as they are great flood barriers, as well as helping enhance biodiversity and absorbing carbon.
+Hedges are incredibly important habitat for climate resilience as they are great flood barriers, as well as helping enhance biodiversity, providing shade, improving air quality and absorbing carbon.

 Butterflies are a key indicator speciees and provide vital information on the health of our ecosystems.
-Our monitoring programmes help keep track of butterfly populations on the Heath, as well as noting any new species spreading as climate changes.
+Our monitoring programmes help keep track of butterfly populations on the green spaces, as well as noting any new species spreading as climate changes.

 Climate-related blog posts